boriscallens/Projectsetup/README.md

 ### Things you never do but are super important

   - List of nouns
+  - Write out your scenarios to find your data and processes

 ### Minimize bikeshedding

   - .editorconfig / resharper rules
   - lint
   - break builds for style errors (I know, it sucks)